Abraham

 Genesis 21:1-3, 22:1-12

-At the very time God had promised, He let Sarah have a baby, and Abraham named him Isaac.
-God’s promise to Abraham had come true even though he and Sarah were very old.
+At the exact time God had promised, He allowed Sarah to have a baby, and Abraham named him Isaac.
+God’s promise to Abraham had come true, even though Abraham and Sarah were very old.

-When Isaac was a young boy, the Lord said to Abraham, “Take your son, Isaac, and sacrifice him on a mountain I will show you.”
+When Isaac was a young boy, the Lord said to Abraham, “Take your son, Isaac, and offer him as a sacrifice on a mountain I will show you.”

-Abraham and Isaac reached the place that God showed Abraham.
-Then Abraham built an altar and put wood on it.
+Up the mountain they went until they reached the place God had shown Abraham.
+There, Abraham built an altar and arranged the wood on it.
 He tied up Isaac and laid him on the altar.
-But the angel of the Lord called from heaven, “Abraham, do not harm the boy.
-Now I know that you fear God.”
+But the angel of the Lord called out from heaven, “Abraham!
+Do not harm the boy.
+Now I know that you truly fear God.”

 Why does God ask us to do difficult things?